twohlix/twohlix-dot-com/_posts/2014-11-18-ruby-arrayeach-vs-enumerableany.markdown

 <pre>collection_thingy.each do |val|
   return if val.prop == :particular_thing
 end</pre>
-with:</p>
+with:
 <pre>return if collection_thingy.any? { |val| val.prop == :particular_thing }</pre>
 And that got me thinking about which was faster.
 So I did some quick benchmarking.
-Results and code are embedded below.</p>
+Results and code are embedded below.
 <p><script src="https://gist.github.com/twohlix/e103633365933380a105.js"></script></p>
 <p>Clearly Array#each is faster than using the equivalent Enumerable#any?, and by 13-28% depending on the array size.
 That seems like a lot.
 I'm not enitrely sure why it's that much faster but it's interesting.
 Still, for most cases there is a negligble difference (especially in a Rails app), just be aware of the difference if you're traversing giant arrays (on 1Billion elements its as much as 14 second difference in my environment).</p>
 <p>Here are some graphs showing the speedup more visually (<a href="http://imgur.com/a/dwY4b">imgur album of graphs</a>):